 As specific health guidance is also increasingly being moved online, we have decided that starting this fiscal year, the time spent on specific health guidance will be considered as working hours so that employees can receive it during working hours.

-Started initiatives to realize health management
+Started initiatives to realize KENKO Investment for Health (KIH)

 --Please tell us about the initiatives you have taken so far and those you plan to implement in the future.